 Find more information on the Mendix Connector Kit:

-A large number of these custom Connector Kit based integrations already exist in the Mendix Appstore.
+A large number of these custom connector kit-based integrations already exist in the Mendix App Store.

 SAP OData connector

-Using the database connector you can execute SQL queries and Stored Procedure calls on existing databases.
+Using the database connector, you can execute SQL queries and stored procedure calls on existing databases.
 The connector will execute the query and convert the retrieved data into Mendix objects.
-The Appstore also contains an Oracle connector with support for Oracle specific extensions like pl/sql procedures, ref cursors and user defined types.
+The App Store also contains an Oracle connector with support for Oracle-specific extensions like pl/SQL procedures, ref cursors, and user-defined types.

 Apache Kafka connector